datacarpentry/astronomy-python/_episodes/03-motion.md

 We could have: `proper_motion` contains the same data as `pm_phi1_cosphi2` and `pm_phi2`, but in a different format.

-Before we go any further, let's take all of the steps that we've done and consolidate them into a single function that we can use to take the coordinates and proper motion that we get as an Astropy `Table` from our Gaia query and transform it into a
+Before we go any further, we will take all of the steps that we have done and consolidate them into a single function that we can use to take the coordinates and proper motion that we get as an Astropy `Table` from our Gaia query and transform it into a